The Government Says Hospitals Have to Get Written Consent for Nonconsenual Pelvic Exams and It’s About Time

 One expert told Jezebel that nonconsensual pelvic exams have had a lasting toll on victims.
 She's heard from some whose PTSD prevents them from going to the doctor or seeking health care altogether

-Over the last few years, reporting from across the county revealed that, in some hospitals, in some states, medical students would sometimes (as part of their training) perform intimate exams on patients who were unconscious or under anesthesia.
+Over the last few years, reporting from across the country has revealed that in an alarming amount of hospitals, medical students perform intimate exams on patients who were unconscious or under anesthesia as part of their training.
 In 2023, a couple of states passed laws against nonconsensual pelvic exams but now, the government has explicitly stated that teaching hospitals are no longer allowed to do this.

 Per a new federal guidance issued by the Health and Human Services Department on Monday, hospitals will now be required to obtain written consent from patients before performing pelvic exams or exams involving other sensitive areas, including (and especially!) if the exam is performed while the patient is unconscious.
 Hospitals that don’t comply could face fines, investigations, and become ineligible to participate in Medicare and Medicaid programs.